urbanware-org/remorse/README.md

 The definition above actually explains it all.
 Simple and easy to use.

-Furthermore, the module requires a shell that uses UTF-8 encoding, otherwise it will crash due to encoding errors.
+However, the module requires a shell that uses UTF-8 encoding, otherwise it will crash due to encoding errors.

 The code was written on *Linux* and has only been tested on that platform, yet.